urvesh254/Daily-Task-Scheduler/README.md

 * [Prerequisite](#prerequisite)

 # Introduction
 -	Welcome to **Daily Task Scheduler**.
 It's a task scheduler for routing life for computer/laptop.
-It's an very simple project in java which help to schedule your weekly.
+It's an very simple project in java which help to schedule your weekly tasks in daily basis.
 -	This project is made using java swing package using [Netbeans](https://netbeans.apache.org/download/index.html "Netbeans Download") IDE.
 -	In this project also I use the database connectivity for every day.